 Friendliest Pet: Dogs

 Frederick the Great of Prussia was the first person to call dogs “man’s best friend.”
 Ogden Nash went on to popularize the phrase in a poem, and billions of people have proved them right over generations.
+Dogs really are one of the best animals for humans.

 Loyal and sensitive to human emotions, dogs have gotten along with people throughout history.
 Canines were one of the first species domesticated by homo sapiens and still play significant roles in our public and personal lives.
 They work as law enforcement officers, bring cheer to hospitals and nursing homes, and assist people with disabilities.
 Dogs are even integral members of our agricultural ecosystem!